robertliwpe/rlicons/wp-content/plugins/atomic-blocks/README.txt

 17. Spacer and Divider Block

 == Changelog ==
+= 2.7.1 =
+* Added file that was missing in 2.7.0.
+Sorry, folks!

+= 2.7.0 =
+* Improved compatibility with WordPress 5.4 changes.
+* Improved performance by reducing JavaScript file sizes.
+* Updated the Getting Started page with improved help and documentation info.

+= 2.6.0 =
+* Added support for Shortcode block in the Pricing Table block.
+* Improved MailChimp list caching in the Newsletter block.
+* Fixed minimum Spacer Height allowed in Spacer block.
+* Fixed Notice block compatibility issue with IE 11.
+* Fixed issue with 4 column layout in Post Grid block.

+= 2.5.2 =
+* Fixes an issue where front-end styles weren't loading due to conflicts with other plugins.
+* Fixes a conflict with other Font Awesome plugins.

+= 2.5.1 =
+* Fixes an issue where the Layout block would show zero items in the library under certain conditions.

+= 2.5.0 =
+* Add styles for users who are experimenting with the latest Gutenberg plugin.
+* Change wp.editor reference to wp.blockEditor to fix deprecation notices.
+* Fix PHP notice that shows when image for post grid is not available.
+* Fix issue where FontAwesome icons show intermittently in the editor.
+* Improve CSS Grid styles for IE.

 = 2.4.0 =
 * Fixed issue with Container block that happened when clearing the "Inside Container Max Width" setting.
 * Fixed warning message related to Accordion block font size.